gallenc/solent2Public/workup/mock-tca1/hotellock-parent/README.md

 # hotel Lock TCA project version 0.1

 ## Scenario
 Most Hotels now have card lock systems whereby guest are issued with a card which allows access to their room for the duration of their stay.

 Hotel Receptionists use a card writer to issue key cards to guests.
 They must enter the room number and stay dates to format a guest card.

 The card writer can also issue wild card keys to staff which can open any room.
 Staff keys are also only valid for a set duration.

-The card writer adds an issue number and encodes the card with a secret key known only to the hotel.
+The card writer adds an issue number and encodes all cards card with a secret key known only to the card lock system at the hotel.

 The card writer records in a local file that the card has been issued including an issue number so that a security trace can be done for unauthorised card use.

-Each lock is supplied with its given room number when it is installed.
+Each room lock is supplied with its given room number when it is installed.

 Each room lock has a secret key algorithm which allows it to decode a given key card and then check that the card dates and room number are valid.

 Staff key cards can open any room but only if the dates are valid.

-Each card use is logged locally in a file by the lock whether or not the lock is activated.
+Each time a card is used an entry is logged in a local file by the lock whether or not the lock is activated.
 This allows auditing of unauthorised used of cards.

 ## Tasks